nikhita/github-subscribed/README.md

 # github-subscribed

 github-subscribed is a tool to list all threads (issues and pull requests) you are subscribed to.
-Please note that the subscribed threads will only be generated for repositories you own or for organizations you are a member of.
+Please note that the subscribed threads will only be generated for repositories in organizations you are a member of.

 The output will be in the markdown format.
 You can copy-paste it into a markdown file or a gist for easy reading.